jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_sqlanalysis.md

 Click Configure \| SQL Analysis

- TIP: To open this screen with a connection pre-selected, Select the SQL Server connection (Monitored connections) then click Monitor \| SQL Activity \| SQL Analysis.
+{% include tip.html content="To open this screen with a connection pre-selected, Select the SQL Server connection (Monitored connections) then click Monitor \| SQL Activity \| SQL Analysis." %}

 ## Select template or connection to configure